mriekkin/pathfinder/doc/Implementation_document.md

 The diagram below represents a simplified class diagram for the benchmark mode.

 ![Class diagram for the benchmark mode](img/structure_benchmark.png)

+## Imported packages

+This program uses a few imports from the standard Java Class Library (JCL).
+These are mostly related to I/O such as printing text to a console.
+The majority of these imports are used to facilitate testing.
+In our opinion these are not related to the actual algorithms implemented by this program.
+The algorithms employ only self-implemented data structures.

+* *StringBuilder* is used in 3 instances to print some text.
+StringBuilder is used in RunScenario.printRow, GraphWriter.plotGrid and AbstractCollection.toString.
+The first uses StringReader to print text to a console.
+The last two return a string but these methods are only used by unit tests.
+* I/O
+    * *BufferedReader* is used in the I/O module to read data files.
+BufferedReader is used by GraphReader and ScenarioReader.
+To be more specific BufferedReader is used in GraphReader.readFile, GraphReader.read and ScenarioReader.read.
+    * *StringReader* is used in unit tests so that there's no need to create auxiliary test files.
+StringReader is used in GraphReaderTest and JumpTest.
+In both cases a map specification is given as a string and then passed to GraphReader.
+The alternative would be create a separate test file for each unit test.
+    * *PrintStream* is used to facilitate testing.
+Instead of printing to ```System.out``` the program prints text to a ```PrintStream``` passed as a constructor's parameter.
+This means that unit tests can check if the program would print the correct text to the user's console.
+PrintStream is used to print text by the classes Benchmark and RunScenario.
+The corresponding unit tests BenchmarkTest and RunScenarioTest check the contents of PrintStream against what would be expected.

 ## Algorithms